 Blame your parents.
 The vast majority of hair loss is caused by genetic factors and the actions of the hormone DHT, the cause of typical male pattern baldness.
 Hormonal fluctuations due to pregnancy can also cause hair loss, although it is often temporary.
 Besides the hormonal causes, there are many other factors that can contribute or cause hair loss.

 - Tight hair styles: pulled back, tied-up, corn-rowed or braided.
 If you are wearing a style that constantly strains and pulls your hair, the follicle can be weakened or broken and the hair can fall out.
 Many people who have worn a tight hair style for an extended period of time experience permanent hair loss.
-Excessive colouring, bleaching, dyeing and using harsh styling techniques such as crimping and blow drying can also lead to hair loss.
+Excessive bleaching and using harsh styling techniques can also lead to hair damage.

 - Turbans: We are seeing more and more men coming to us with hair loss caused by wearing turbans which pull their hair too tightly.